-Many older adults struggle during mealtimes or simply refuse to eat because they’ve lost their appetite.
+Many older adults struggle during mealtimes or refuse to eat because they’ve lost their appetite.

-This is an important issue to address because seniors need to eat well to stay as healthy and active as possible.
+This is critical because seniors must eat well to stay healthy and active.

-But how can you convince someone with no appetite to eat?
-And why do seniors lose their appetites in the first place?
+How can you convince someone with no appetite to eat?
+Why do seniors lose their appetites in the first place?

-If your older adult suddenly loses their appetite, it’s important to talk with their doctor.
-A check-up might be needed to rule out serious health conditions or medication side effects.
+If an older adult suddenly loses their appetite, talking with their doctor is essential.
+A check-up might be needed to rule out severe health conditions or medication side effects.

 Some serious illnesses cause changes to taste and appetite, including: